openfl/www.openfl.org/learn/tutorials/networking.md

 {% endhighlight %}

-Our Server code starts by listening on port 4028, we can loop over acceptConnection() to connect to new clients.
+Our Server code starts by listening on port 4028, we can loop over acceptConnection() to connect to new clients as they attempt a connection.

-## Setting up Client
+## Setting up a Client

-For our Client we create a socket, though instead of listening for incoming connections we can connect to the server.
+For our Client we create a socket, though instead of listening for incoming connections we connect directly to a server.

 {% highlight haxe %}

 	package;

 	import sys.net.Socket;